 Southern Fried Pork Chops

 I think I’ve come into this world eating fried pork chops.
 No, I’m serious I have a strange obsession with fried pork chops.
-LOL, especially fried pork chops with gravy and rice.
+LOL, especially crispy fried pork chops with gravy and rice.
 Yummy, I think that’s what’s for dinner tomorrow.
 Haha.
 Let’s just go ahead and make them together y’all!
 Seriously, it is one of the best fried pork chop recipes.

-How to prep bone in Southern fried pork chops
+How to prep bone for Southern fried pork chops?

 The first thing you will need to do is tenderize your pork chops.
 Pork chops tend to become tough and chewy.
 So, tenderizing the pork chops with a meat tenderizer will help.